Backups: Setting up encrypted rclone & gsuite in Unraid

 In Community Apps, find and install rclone and UserScripts:

 Pop into terminal in Unraid.
 It is worth noting that you can do this entire setup on your laptop, desktop, etc and not in Unraid if you do not want to boot Unraid into GUI mode to accept GDrive OAuth permissions.
 Once you complete the authentication process, you can copy over your rclone.config to your Unraid machine.
-To do things that way, just install rclone using Homebrew or whatever package manager or method you prefer on your daily driver machine.
+To do things that way, install rclone using Homebrew or whatever package manager or method you prefer on your daily driver machine.
 And follow these steps.
+You can find your rclone config by using the command rclone config file.

 From the configuration menu, we’re going to be able to see our existing remote destinations as well as set up new ones.
 You’ll see in the screenshot above that some of the Type of remotes are “crypt” or “drive,” this simply means what it looks like in that some of the remotes are encrypted.